Miley Cyrus’ Bobbing Pills & Alcohol Bottles Slammed, Post-Split Song Blasted By Perez Hilton & Own Fans

 “Please keep your nasty comments to yourself,” Tish wrote.

 The overall response to Miley’s update did, indeed, seem very mixed.
 While countless fans praised the singer for opening up so quickly after her split, others didn’t seem so sure.
-Miley’s breakup has proven controversial by virtue of the singer being photographed making out with Brody Jenner’s ex Kaitlynn Carter in the days after announcing the news.
+Miley’s breakup has proven controversial by virtue of the singer being photographed making out with Brody Jenner’s ex, Kaitlynn Carter, in the days after announcing the news.
 More recently, headlines have centered around allegations of drug use and infidelity from both Liam and Miley, although these came from anonymous sources and appeared to be nothing more than rumors.

 Miley’s new song was called a “masterpiece” by one fan and “beautiful” by another.
 Then again, the singer was also dubbed a “filthy addict,” with another calling her release a “joke.”